More than just software: Your team for carbon accounting

 3. Which gases are expressed in CO2 equivalent?

 Various gases are expressed in CO2 equivalents based on their potential to contribute to the greenhouse effect compared to carbon dioxide (CO2).
-The main greenhouse gases measured in CO2 equivalents include Carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), and various fluorinated greenhouse gases (F-gases).
-These F-gases include hydrogen fluorocarbons (HFCs), perfluorocarbons (PFCs), and sulfur hexafluoride (SF6).
-Since 2015, nitrogen trifluoride (NF3) has been added to the list.
-Depending on the activity, several of these greenhouse gases can be released simultaneously during various processes.
+The most important greenhouse gases measured in CO2 equivalents include carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), and various fluorinated greenhouse gases (F-gases).
+These F-gases include hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), and sulfur hexafluoride (SF6).
+Since 2015, nitrogen trifluoride (NF3) has been added to the list as another gas.
+Depending on the activity, several of these greenhouse gases may be released simultaneously during various processes.

 Legal requirements and stakeholder requirements as well as practical implementation: